 Shoulder Surgery

-Leg Length Discrepancy and Height Increase Treatment:
+Leg Length Discrepancy and Height Increase Treatment

-• In closed and open fractures,
+• Closed and open fractures

-• In arm and leg deformities,
+• Arm and leg deformities

-• In bone infections.
+• Metabolic bone diseases

-Pediatric Surgery
+Pediatric Orthopedic Surgery

 Sports Traumatology